Phonic-Co/phonic-node/README.md

 })
 ```

-Set an external ID for the conversation (can be the Twilio Call SID, for example):
+Set an external id for the conversation (can be the Twilio Call SID, for example):

 ```ts
 phonicWebSocket.setExternalId({